cloudius-systems/osv/README.md

 ## Releases

 We aim to release OSv 2-3 times a year.
-You can find the [latest one on github](https://github.com/cloudius-systems/osv/releases) along with number of published artifacts including kernel and some modules.
+You can find the [latest one on github](https://github.com/cloudius-systems/osv/releases) along with several published artifacts including kernel and some modules.

 In addition, we have set up [Travis-based CI/CD pipeline](https://travis-ci.org/github/cloudius-systems/osv) where each commit to the master and ipv6 branches triggers full build of the latest kernel and publishes some artifacts to the [nightly releases repo](https://github.com/osvunikernel/osv-nightly-releases/releases).
-Each commit also triggers publishing of new Docker "build tool chain" images to the [Docker hub](https://hub.docker.com/u/osvunikernel).
+Each commit also triggers the publishing of new Docker "build toolchain" images to the [Docker hub](https://hub.docker.com/u/osvunikernel).

 ## Design

-Good bit of the design of OSv is pretty well explained in the [Components of OSv](https://github.com/cloudius-systems/osv/wiki/Components-of-OSv) wiki page.
+A good bit of the design of OSv is pretty well explained in the [Components of OSv](https://github.com/cloudius-systems/osv/wiki/Components-of-OSv) wiki page.
 You can find even more information in the original
 [USENIX paper and its presentation](https://www.usenix.org/conference/atc14/technical-sessions/presentation/kivity).

-In addition, you can find a lot of good information about design of specific OSv components on the [main wiki page](https://github.com/cloudius-systems/osv/wiki) and http://osv.io/ and http://blog.osv.io/.
+In addition, you can find a lot of good information about the design of specific OSv components on the [main wiki page](https://github.com/cloudius-systems/osv/wiki) and http://osv.io/ and http://blog.osv.io/.
 Unfortunately, some of that information may be outdated (especially on http://osv.io/), so it is always best to ask on the [mailing list](https://groups.google.com/forum/#!forum/osv-dev) if in doubt.

 ## Component Diagram
 In the diagram below, you can see the major components of OSv across the logical layers.
-Starting with libc at the top, which is greatly based on musl, then the core layer in the middle, comprised of ELF dynamic linker, VFS, networking stack, thread scheduler, page cache, RCU, and memory management components.
-Then finally down, the layer composed of the clock, block, and networking device drivers that allow OSv to interact with hypervisors like VMware and VirtualBox or the ones based on KVM and XEN.
+Starting with `libc` at the top, which is greatly based on `musl`, the core layer in the middle comprises ELF dynamic linker, VFS, networking stack, thread scheduler, page cache, RCU, and memory management components.
+Then finally down, the layer is composed of the clock, block, and networking device drivers that allow OSv to interact with hypervisors like VMware and VirtualBox or the ones based on KVM and XEN.
 ![Component Diagram](../master/documentation/OSv_Component_Diagram.png)

 ## Metrics and Performance

 There are no official **up-to date** performance metrics comparing OSv to other unikernels or Linux.
-In general OSv lags behind Linux in disk-I/O-intensive workloads partially due to coarse-grained locking in VFS around read/write operations as described in this [issue](https://github.com/cloudius-systems/osv/issues/450).
+In general, OSv lags behind Linux in disk-I/O-intensive workloads partially due to coarse-grained locking in VFS around read/write operations as described in this [issue](https://github.com/cloudius-systems/osv/issues/450).
 In network-I/O-intensive workloads, OSv should fare better (or at least used to as Linux has advanced a lot since) as shown with performance tests of Redis and [Memcached](https://github.com/cloudius-systems/osv/wiki/OSv-Case-Study:-Memcached).
-You can find some old "numbers" on the main wiki, http://osv.io/benchmarks and some papers listed at the bottom of this readme.
+You can find some old "numbers" on the main wiki, http://osv.io/benchmarks, and some papers listed at the bottom of this readme.

 So OSv is probably not best suited to run MySQL or ElasticSearch, but should deliver pretty solid performance for general stateless applications like microservices or serverless (at least as some papers show).